huggingface/blog/personal_copilot.md

 Parsing code contents from GitHub is straightforward with the [Python GitHub API](https://github.com/PyGithub/PyGithub).
 However, depending on the number of repositories and the number of code files within a repository, one might easily run into API rate-limiting issues.

-To prevent such problems, we decided first locally to clone all the public repositories.
-To do so in a parallel manner, we utilised the `multiprocessing` module from Python.
-We then operated on the locally cloned repositories, which eliminated the possibility of running into rate-limiting problems.
-Refer to [this script](https://github.com/sayakpaul/hf-codegen/blob/main/data/parallel_clone_repos.py) for the full implementation.
+To prevent such problems, we decided to clone all the public repositories locally and extract the contents from them instead of through the API.
+We used the `multiprocessing` module from Python to download all repos in parallel, as shown in [this download script](https://github.com/sayakpaul/hf-codegen/blob/main/data/parallel_clone_repos.py).

-A repository can often contain non-code files such as presentations and other assets.
-We’re not interested in parsing these files.
-This is why we created a [list of extensions](https://github.com/sayakpaul/hf-codegen/blob/main/data/prepare_dataset.py#L17C1-L49C68) to filter these files.
-For parsing the non-notebook (notebook as in Jupyter Notebooks) code files, we simply used “utf-8” encoding.
-For handling contents from a notebook, we only considered the code cells.
+A repository can often contain non-code files such as images, presentations and other assets.
+We’re not interested in parsing them.
+We created a [list of extensions](https://github.com/sayakpaul/hf-codegen/blob/f659eba76f07e622873211e5b975168b634e6c22/data/prepare_dataset.py#L17C1-L49C68) to filter them out.
+To parse code files other than Jupyter Notebooks, we simply used the "utf-8" encoding.
+For notebooks, we only considered the code cells.

 We also excluded all file paths that were not directly related to code.
 These include: `.git`, `__pycache__`, and `xcodeproj`.

 To keep the serialization of this content relatively memory-friendly, we used chunking and the feather format.
 Refer to [this script](https://github.com/sayakpaul/hf-codegen/blob/main/data/prepare_dataset.py) for the full implementation.

-Our dataset prepared this way is available [here](https://huggingface.co/datasets/sayakpaul/hf-codegen-v2) and it looks like so:
+[The final dataset is available in the Hub](https://huggingface.co/datasets/sayakpaul/hf-codegen-v2), and it looks like this:

 ![hf-stack-full](assets/170_personal_copilot/hf-stack-full.png)

-For this blog, we consider the top 10 Hugging Face public repositories based on stargazers.
+For this blog, we considered the top 10 Hugging Face public repositories, based on stargazers.
 They are the following:

 > ['transformers', 'pytorch-image-models', 'datasets', 'diffusers', 'peft', 'tokenizers', 'accelerate', 'text-generation-inference', 'chat-ui', 'deep-rl-class']

-The code for this dataset generation is [here](https://github.com/pacman100/DHS-LLM-Workshop/tree/main/personal_copilot/dataset_generation), and the dataset can be found [here](https://huggingface.co/datasets/smangrul/hf-stack-v1).
-Here is a snapshot of the dataset:
+[This is the code we used to generate this dataset](https://github.com/pacman100/DHS-LLM-Workshop/tree/main/personal_copilot/dataset_generation), and [this is the dataset in the Hub](https://huggingface.co/datasets/smangrul/hf-stack-v1).
+Here is a snapshot of what it looks like:
 ![hf-stack-v1](assets/170_personal_copilot/hf-stack-v1.png)

-In the interest of less complexity, we didn’t consider deduplication of the dataset.
-But for production-ready applications, deduplication should be considered an inseparable step of the data collection pipeline.
-We welcome you to check out [this blog post](https://huggingface.co/blog/dedup) if you’re interested to learn more about this topic in the context of code LLMs.
+To reduce the project complexity, we didn’t consider deduplication of the dataset.
+If you are interested in applying deduplication techniques for a production application, [this blog post](https://huggingface.co/blog/dedup) is an excellent resource about the topic in the context of code LLMs.

-# Finetuning your own Personal Co-Pilot
+## Finetuning your own Personal Co-Pilot

-In this section, we will show you how to fine-tune `bigcode/starcoder` (15.5B params), `bigcode/starcoderbase-1b` (1B params), `Deci/DeciCoder-1b` (1B params) on a single A100 40GB Colab Notebook using 🤗 PEFT.
-Then, we will show you how to fully finetune the `bigcode/starcoder` (15.5B params) on a machine with 8 A100 80GB GPUs using 🤗 Accelerate's FSDP integration.
+In this section, we show how to fine-tune `bigcode/starcoder` (15.5B params), `bigcode/starcoderbase-1b` (1B params), `Deci/DeciCoder-1b` (1B params) on a single A100 40GB Colab Notebook using 🤗 PEFT.
+Then, we'll show how to fully finetune the `bigcode/starcoder` (15.5B params) on a machine with 8 A100 80GB GPUs using 🤗 Accelerate's FSDP integration.

 Why PEFT?
 Full Fine-tuning is expensive.
 Let’s put some numbers to put things in perspective:

-Minimum GPU memory required for Full Fine-tuning:
+Minimum GPU memory required for full fine-tuning:

 1. Weight: 2 bytes (Mixed-Precision training)
 2. Weight gradient: 2 bytes
 3. Optimizer state when using Adam: 4 bytes for original FP32 weight + 8 bytes for first and second moment estimates
-4. Cost per parameter adding all the above: 16 bytes per parameter
+4. Cost per parameter adding all of the above: 16 bytes per parameter
 5. **15.5B model -> 248GB of GPU memory without even considering huge memory requirements for storing intermediate activations -> minimum 4X A100 80GB GPUs required**

 Minimum GPU memory required for QLoRA method: